ednavho/cse15l-lab-reports/lab-report-4-week-8.md

     ```[`google.com, google.com, ucsd.edu]```

-- The test in MarkdownParseTest.java should look like this:
+- The test in MarkdownParseTest.java for each implementation should look like this:

 ![myimptest1](myimptest1.png)